erikhai/PythonTicTacToe/README.md

 ## What is the plan after this?
 After solidifying my understanding of tkinter, I plan to develop a few more GUIs such as a Hangman game, basic calculator, To do application and a weather app.

+## Version 1
+This is mainly based off of the tutorial.
+Only personal addition I made was adding a menu bar

+## Version 2